Cleaning Products: Are You Using Them Too Much?

 When it comes to cleanliness in the home, many people take it to an unhealthy, obsessive extreme.

-When it comes to cleaning, it may stem from an excessive worry of getting sick or infected.
-Thus, cleaning certain areas or surfaces (like the kitchen counter or table) and washing their hands becomes their way of dealing with anxiety.
+When it comes to the urgent need to clean, it may stem from an excessive worry of getting sick or infected.
+Thus, cleaning certain areas or surfaces (like the kitchen counter or table) and washing his/her hands become the way that person deals with anxiety.

-When someone has an obsession like this, it’s because their thinking has been altered and so they keep repeating things.
-The person often doesn’t even realize (or want to realize) that they have a problem.
+When someone has an obsession like this is because that person’s thinking has been altered.
+He/she keeps repeating things, often without even realizing that he/she has a problem.

-You must be aware of certain signs that can indicate that there is a cleaning-related obsessive disorder involved.
+You must be aware of certain symptoms that can indicate there’s a cleaning-related obsessive disorder involved.

 Some indications that shouldn’t be ignored are:

-However, this doesn’t mean that if you spend a whole Saturday deep cleaning your house, you have a problem.
+However, just because you spend a whole Saturday deeply cleaning your house doesn’t mean you have a problem.

-It becomes an obsession when you start missing out on things because you’re cleaning, like passing on family time or going out at night in order to clean.
+Home hygiene becomes an obsession when, because you’re cleaning, you start missing out on things like spending time with your family or going out at night.

-Even if you don’t see yourself in the above cleaning obsession, we should still talk about the other common problem in today’s homes: the use of certain cleaning products that affect you and your family’s health.
+Even if you don’t see yourself in the above cleaning obsession, we should still discuss the other common problem in today’s homes.
+We’re talking about the use of certain cleaning products that affect you and your family’s health.

 When you hear the word “pollution,” you probably think of litter or smog.

-In addition, it’s not uncommon to get rashes, nausea, and burns from these products that are supposed to help you keep your house clean and disinfected.
+In addition, it’s not uncommon to get rashes, nausea and burns from these products, which are supposed to help you keep your house clean and disinfected.

-When they come in contact with your skin or lungs, cleaning products may cause problems like allergies or poisoning.
+When they come in contact with your skin or lungs, those cleaning products may cause problems such as allergies or poisoning.

 In addition, dish detergent contains a substance called dioxane, a major contaminant of underground water.
-It is highly toxic and is not as biodegradable as other compounds.
+It’s highly toxic and isn’t as biodegradable as other compounds.

-Bleach is considered one of the most powerful cleaners that exists, but it’s not at all harmless.
+Bleach is considered one of the most powerful cleaners, but it’s not at all harmless.

-Discovered in 1774, it is used to whiten certain materials and has been used in diluted form as a cleaner in the home for many years.
+Discovered in 1774, it’s used to whiten certain materials and has been employed in diluted form as a cleaner in the home for many years.

 The antibacterial power of bleach is very potent.

 However, instead of considering it your protector from microorganisms that can make you sick, remember that using bleach long-term also affects your immune system.
-After a while, your body doesn’t know the difference between good and bad bacteria.
+Your body eventually isn’t able to know the difference between good and bad bacteria.

-As if all of that weren’t enough, bleach also interferes with the environment and contaminates the ground, water, and air.
+As if all of that weren’t enough, bleach is harmful to the environment and contaminates the ground, water and air.

-So what are you waiting for?
-Relax on the cleaning and turn to natural products instead.
-It’s worth it!
+So, what are you waiting for?
+Relax on the cleaning, and turn to natural products instead.
+It’s worth the change!